rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 3. **TLS_VALIDATE**
     - **Description**: Whether to perform TLS certificate validation.
     - **Example**: `true`
-    - **Usage**: `true` enables TLS certificate validation to ensure communication security. `false` disables validation, which can be useful in test environments but is not recommended for production.
+    - **Usage**: `true` enables TLS certificate validation to ensure secure communication. `false` disables validation, which can be useful in test environments but is not recommended for production.

 4. **API_TIMEOUT**
-    - **Description**: Timeout for API requests, in seconds.
+    - **Description**: API request timeout, in seconds.
     - **Example**: `10`
-    - **Usage**: Defines the maximum time NetReplica should wait for an API response before considering the request failed.
+    - **Usage**: Defines the maximum time NetReplica should wait for an API response before considering the request as failed.

 ### API Optimization Settings